 1. East: Ijeiland (behind Azartplein)

-It’s just a large grass field by a tall building overlooking the Ij-Haven, on winter days.
+We’re talking a large grass field by a tall residential building overlooking the gorgeous Ij-Haven.
+On winter days, at least.
 During the summer, Azartpleinners turn it into a beach.
-The elevated pier at the right side provides excellent diving opportunities.
+Its elevated pier at the right side provides excellent diving opportunities.

 2. Further East: Blijburg

-It may be a human-made island, but it has a real beach look and feel, with light brown sand, some vegetation, and even a cafe/restaurant of its own.
+(former) Blijburg may be a human-made island, but it has a real beach look and feel, with light brown sand, some vegetation, and even a cafe/restaurant of its own.
 Until construction works start for new apartment buildings in the area, the beach is all ours.
 UPDATE: This area is partially under construction, but locals still swim there.
 A new beach will replace the former Blijburg, in the same neighborhood, but a bit further East, and it goes by the name Strandeiland.

 3. West: Erasmuspark

 My neighborhood park is delightful for many reasons, one of them being its easy access to water.
 Locals like me jump to the Erasmusgracht from the bridge and sunbathe on the grass alongside the canal.
 This is not an official swimming spot; we reclaim it when the weather’s hot.
 In the winter you might find me ice-bathing in the area. 😉

 4. Further West: Sloterplas

 As proper a beach as you can find in town.
 Located within an immense green park, the sandy beach opens wide to the lake.
 You can dive there, picnic under the trees, or treat yourself to a meal at the cafe / restaurant nearby.